SRCH2/srch2-ngn/documentation/docs/tutorial.md

 }
 ```

-Any time one of the search methods of the API is called (such as `MovieIndex.search(String searchInput)`), `onNewSearchResults(...)` will be triggered when the search results are returned from the SRCH2 server.
+Any time one of the search methods of the API is called (such as `MovieIndex.search(String searchInput)`), `onNewSearchResults(...)` will be triggered when the search results are returned from the SRCH2 search server.
 Its parameters are:

 1. `int httpResponseCode` which indicates how the RESTful action was handled
-2. `String jsonResponse` which is the raw JSON literal as returned by the SRCH2 server containing the full set of search result data
+2. `String jsonResultsLiteral` which is the raw JSON literal as returned by the SRCH2 search server containing the full set of search result data
-3. `HashMap<String, ArrayList<JSONObject>> resultRecordMap` which is a mapping of index names to their corresponding results parsed from the `jsonResponse` literal represented by how you defined them in the `Indexable` method `getIndexDescription`
+3. `HashMap<String, ArrayList<JSONObject>> resultRecordMap` which is a mapping of index names to their corresponding results parsed from the `jsonResultsLiteral` literal represented by how you defined them in the `Indexable` method `getIndexDescription`

 The `resultRecordMap` will never be null: if there were no results for any of the indexes you've defined, the corresponding values for `ArrayList<JSONObject>` will be of size zero.